 South America is highly exposed to natural hazards such as earthquakes, volcanic eruptions, floods, tsunamis, landslides, droughts and cold waves.
-As South America is significantly affected by climate change, the Andean region is also exposed to GLOF (Glacial Lake Outburst Floods).
-These phenomena affect thousands of people, particularly the most vulnerable populations living in poverty, as well as people in remote areas such as indigenous groups, who have limited access to basic services.
+The Andean region is also exposed to 'glacial lake outburst floods' because of climate change.
+These natural phenomena affect thousands of people, particularly the most vulnerable populations living in poverty, as well as those living in remote areas such as indigenous groups, who have limited access to basic services.

 How are we helping?

 The European Commission's humanitarian interventions in South America focus on providing response to emergencies, preparing communities for future disasters and addressing the humanitarian needs caused by the Colombian conflict.

 Since 1994, the European Commission has provided over €400 million in humanitarian aid to South America, of which €202.7 million have been dedicated to alleviate suffering caused by the armed conflict in Colombia.

 The Commission has assisted people in the region during all major disasters, such as the deadly earthquake (7.8 magnitude) of 16 April 2016 in Ecuador which left over 650 casualties and 17 000 injured; the intense rains that caused floods and landslides in several countries in 2012, affecting more than 1.2 million people; and the powerful earthquake (8.8 magnitude) in Chile in 2010 followed by a tsunami which killed 500 people and damaged or destroyed 370 000 houses.

 In addition, the EU has assisted in small-scale disaster events, which may affect a relatively limited number of people, but have a serious negative impact on their lives and livelihoods.
 These disasters, which often occur in remote or isolated areas and rarely trigger a declaration of emergency, usually do not figure prominently in the news despite the serious humanitarian needs they create locally.